 The psychiatrists play an important role in evaluating the patients who request for Physician-Assisted Suicide.
 Psychiatrists are divided according to the support for assisted suicide.
-As two-thirds of U.S psychiatrists assume that Euthanasia should be permitted in certain circumstances.
-According to most of the psychiatrists, the determination of patient capacity for the PAS by a single independent psychiatric examination would be insufficient.
-It should be acknowledged by the multiple independent psychiatric examinations that will have effect for increasing the labor and time that give the surety of the integrity of patient's request for PAS.
+As two-thirds of U.S psychiatrists assume that Euthanasia should be allowed in certain situations.
+According to most of the psychiatrists, the determination of patient capacity for the PAS by a single independent psychiatric examination would be inadequate.
+It should be acknowledged by the several autonomous psychiatric investigations that will have an effect for increasing the time and labor that give the surety of the integrity of the patient's request for PAS.
 The terminal ill patients can sense stigmatized by the instruction about the psychiatric examination.
-The reasoned decisions are made by concern about the patient's capacity in which the treatment is raised in that situation where patients express a desire for medication with unfavorable outcomes and high risk.
+The reasoned decisions are made by concern about the patient's capacity in which the treatment is raised in that situation where patients express a need for medication with non-favorable outcomes and high risk.
 Some physicians feel uncomfortable for PAS without evaluation.
 Hence, where a patient's capacity is serious, multiple evaluations are done independently by psychiatrists over time.

-Issues Related to Euthanasia and PAS
+Issues Related to PAS and Euthanasia

 The main issue in the term Euthanasia is the role of the physician.
-Euthanasia and PAS are performed by the physician.
+PAS and Euthanasia are performed by the physician.
 As we know the main role of the physician is to achieve the trust of the patient and the therapeutic relationship.
 How is it possible to maintain this goal if the person perception is changed for a physician who takes part in killing patients instead of saving their lives.
 Euthanasia, an act that violates codes of medical ethics by which doctors are permitted to help their patients to end their life.